ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 To remove a site from read-only mode in [SharePoint admin center](https://go.microsoft.com/fwlink/?linkid=2185219), go to the **Active sites** page, select the site, and then select **Unlock** from the site page panel.

-Site owners can't remove a site from read-only mode and must contact the tenant admin to unarchive the site.
+Site owners can't remove a site from read-only mode and must contact the tenant admin to remove read-only mode.

 :::image type="content" source="media/site-lifecycle-management/11-inactive-site-policy-read-only-mode-site-page.png" alt-text="screenshot of Site lifecycle management site page in SharePoint admin center." lightbox="media/site-lifecycle-management/11-inactive-site-policy-read-only-mode-site-page.png":::

 ### Unarchive a site

-To unarchive a site in [SharePoint admin center](https://go.microsoft.com/fwlink/?linkid=2185219), select the site you want to unarchive and select **Unarchive site**.
+To unarchive a site in [SharePoint admin center](https://go.microsoft.com/fwlink/?linkid=2185219), expand **Sites** and select **Archived sites**.
+Select the site you want to unarchive and select **Reactivate**.

+> [!NOTE]
+> Only tenant admins can reactivate an archived site.

 ## Sites managed by multiple inactive site policies